RabadanLab/Pegasus/README.md

 - java
 - perl
 - python 2.7.x
-    - numpy 1.8 or higher
+    - numpy
-    - pandas 0.12 or higher
+    - pandas
-    - scikit-learn 0.16
+    - scikit-learn
 - output reports from one of the following fusion detection tools
     - chimerascan 0.4.5
     - defuse 0.4.3